etijskens/et-micc/tutorials/TUTORIAL-1.rst

    up and running.
 They are often followed by more detailed subsections that provide useful background information that is needed for intermediate or advanced usage.
-These sections have an explicit *[intermediate]* or *[advanced]* tag in the title, e.g. :ref:`modules-and-packages`.
+These sections have an explicit *[intermediate]* or *[advanced]* tag in the title, e.g. :ref:`modules-and-packages` and they are indented.
 Background sections can be skipped on first reading, but the user is encouraged to read them at some point.
+The tutorials are rather extensive as they interlaced with many good practices advises.

+Micc_ wants to provide a practical interface to the many aspects of managing a Python project: setting up a new project in a standardized way, adding documentation, version control, publishing the code to PyPI_, building binary extension modules in C++ or Fortran, dependency management, ...
+For all these aspect there are tools available, yet i found myself struggling get everything right and looking up the details each time.
+Micc_ is an attempt to wrap all the details by providing the user with a standardized yet flexible workflow for managing a Python project.
+Standardizing is a great way to increase productivity.
+For many aspects the tools used by Micc_ are completely hidden from the user, e.g. project setup, adding components, building binary extensions, ...
+For other aspects Micc_ provides just the necessary setup for you to use other tools as you need them.
+Learning to use the following tools is certainly beneficial:

+* Poetry_: for dependency management, virtual environment creation, and publishing the project to PyPI_ (and a lot more, if you like).
+Although extremely handy on a desktop machine or a laptop, it does not play well with the module system that is used on the VSC clusters for accessing applications.
+  A workaround is provided in Tutorial 6.

+* Git_: for version control.
+Its use is optional but highly recommended.
+See Tutorial 4 for some git_ coverage.

+* Pytest_: for (unit) testing.
+Also optional and also highly recommended.

+* Sphinx_: for building documentation.
+Optional but recommended.

+The basic commands for theese tools are covered in these tutorials.

 1.1 Creating a project
 ----------------------